-Care must be taken to keep the pictures clean and in good condition, and the lighting also must be adequate.
+Care has to be taken to keep the pictures clean and in good condition and the lighting also has to be adequate.
 The presence of a third person, especially the parent or teacher, must decidedly be avoided (25, 310).

 The best approach regarding requests of the child are to ask as many as necessary and as few as possible (25, 11).